justgage/gentlebirth/_pages/women-s-services.md

 ## Pricing

-Our Women's services are priced to be affordable.
+Our Women’s services are priced to be affordable.
 The cost for a basic visit is $75 for a 30 minute visit.
 Lab work, pap tests and other needed testing are additional, but are also very reasonable.